remla23-team13/operation/README.md

 ```
 You can now access the application in your browser at: `http://localhost:3000`.
 To stop the containers use `docker compose down`.
+If you want to access SwaggerUI for model-service, you need to add a port mapping for it, as it is required for it to not be accessible.